 Corporate Political Contributions

-Bank of America and its affiliates do not make corporate contributions to candidates for public office.
-In appropriate circumstances, however, Bank of America may make contributions to non-candidate organizations such as political convention host committees or organizations organized under Section 527 of the Internal Revenue Code, and presidential inaugural committees to the extent permitted by applicable law.
+Bank of America and its affiliates do not make corporate contributions to candidates for public office, political parties, or PACs.
+In appropriate circumstances, however, Bank of America may make contributions to non-candidate organizations such as political convention host committee, organizations organized under Section 527 of the Internal Revenue Code, or presidential inaugural committees, to the extent permitted by applicable law.
 In 2013, Bank of America made contributions to the following 527 organizations:

 When Bank of America makes any of these contributions, it does so to promote the interests of the company and without regard to the private political preferences of its executives.
 Consideration is given to entities that support policies and initiatives that are important to the Company.
 Bank of America forbids the use of its facilities, equipment, or other assets for political purposes without consent and to the extent prohibited by applicable law.

-Associate Political Contributions and Activities
+Employee Political Contributions and Activities